-Planetariums and smaller personal domes can provide an immersive environment for science education, virtual reality, and entertainment [Shaw 1998].
-Digital projection into domes, called "full dome projection" in the industry, can be a technically challenging and expensive exercise, particularly so for installations with modest budgets.
-An alternative full dome digital projection system is presented based upon a single projector and a spherical mirror to scatter the light onto the dome surface.
-The approach offers many advantages over the fisheye lens alternatives, results in a similar quality result, but at a fraction of the cost.
+Planetariums and smaller personal domes can provide an immersive environment for science education, virtual reality, and entertainment.
+Digital projection into domes, called "full dome projection", can be a technically challenging and expensive exercise, particularly for installations with modest budgets.
+An alternative full dome digital projection system is presented here that is based upon a single projector and a spherical mirror to scatter the light onto the dome surface.
+The approach offers many advantages over the fisheye lens alternatives, results in a similar quality, but at a fraction of the cost.